Punjab: Stop electioneering for now, farm bodies to ask political parties at Friday meeting | Politics

 He said representatives of political parties will be asked not to indulge in electioneering or hold political rallies till the elections are announced as it could hurt the ongoing farmer struggle.

+Punjab Congress chief Navjot Singh Sidhu, state party general secretary Pargat Singh and working president Kuljit Singh Nagra will attend the meeting.

-The Shiromani Akali Dal on Thursday said party president Sukhbir Singh Badal has deputed Balwinder Singh Bhundar, Prem Singh Chandumajra, Mahesh Inder Singh Grewal and Daljit Singh Cheema to participate in the meeting.
+The Shiromani Akali Dal (SAD) said party president Sukhbir Singh Badal has deputed Balwinder Singh Bhundar, Prem Singh Chandumajra, Mahesh Inder Singh Grewal and Daljit Singh Cheema to participate in the meeting.

+Aam Aadmi Party MLA Kultar Singh Sandhwan said party representatives will participate in the meeting called by the farmer bodies on Friday.

 The SAD had formed a committee to hold talks with farmers to reiterate Akalis' ''unflinching support'' for their agitation against the Centre's three farm laws.